 - Restructured masts so they are less cluttered and well positioned gives way to better visibility.

 - Suspension seats and vibration reduction are crucial for long-term operator comfort.

 - Climate control features for extreme temperature applications

 Designed with the operator in mind, the Crown FlexSeat delivers a smooth and comfortable ride through its flexible seat back, wider seat,and durability.

 As a final point, an older forklift in need of frequent repair not only results in costly maintenance bills and downtime, it costs you money by not providing the technology and comfort to run a better operation.
-If you are in the market for a newer forklift, talk to one of our material handling professionals about the benefits to the modern forklift.
-The goal is to provide safe, efficient, and ergonomic lift trucks to lower your total cost of ownership, and increase uptime.
+If you are in the market for a newer forklift, talk to one of our material handling professionals about the benefits of the modern forklift.
+The goal is to provide safe, efficient, and ergonomic lift trucks to lower your total cost of ownership and increase uptime.